jrlomas/Sherpa-Crew-Mini/README.md

 ## Standing on the shoulder of giants: the many who made this extruder possible
 The sherpa crew mini is a derivative work from [Churls Double Sherpa](https://github.com/Annex-Engineering/Annex-Engineering_User_Mods/tree/main/Extruders/Sherpa_Mini/Extruder_Mods/Churls-Double_Sherpa_Mini) and the work by the Voron and the 3d printer community at large on helping with creative ways to slay [Issue #6](https://github.com/VoronDesign/Voron-Afterburner/issues/6) (i.e. inconsistent extrusion).
 As a derivate work from Annex Engineering, the product [license](https://github.com/Annex-Engineering/ANNEX-Engineering-License-Agreement) is the same as the original [Sherpa Mini](https://github.com/Annex-Engineering/Sherpa_Mini-Extruder/).

-Thanks to: [Aneex Engineering](https://store.annex.engineering/) for the original design; to Meelis on discord for his tiredlessly, obsessive characterization and testing of different extruders, and the grandfather of this extruder design; and to the Voron community for all of the support.
+Thanks to: [Aneex Engineering](https://store.annex.engineering/) for the original design; to Meelis on discord for his tiredlessly, obsessive characterization and testing of different extruders, and the grandfather of double gear sets extruder designs (along with Churls who created the original Double Sherpa); and to the Voron community for all of the support.

 Happy printing!